jaypipes/articles/db/uuid-vs-integer.md

 Of course, 1M order detail records isn't a "large" database at all.
 However, the sizing here is only relative to each other.
-The medium database is Approximately an order of magnitude greater than the small database.
+The medium database is approximately an order of magnitude greater than the small database.
 And the large database is another order of magnitude greater than the medium.

 It's important to note that for the MySQL tests, the "large" database size